robertheeter/ticker/README.md

     - `sudo pip3 install --upgrade adafruit-circuitpython-ahtx0`

 ### ***Project Installation & Setup***
 1. Download the entire [**ticker**](https://github.com/rcheeter/ticker/tree/main/ticker) folder in this repository and drag it into a new folder named `projects` in the Cloud9 file manager as `/var/lib/cloud9/projects/ticker/...`.
-This folder contains all the scripts required to run the Ticker LED matrix and several starting widgets.
-This should appear similar to [this screenshot](https://github.com/rcheeter/ticker/blob/main/docs/software/file_organization.png), though will likely be missing the `.cache`, `__pycache__`, and `logs/cronlog` files/folders in the screenshot.
+This folder contains all the scripts required to run the TICKER LED matrix and several starting widgets.
+This should appear similar to [this screenshot](https://github.com/rcheeter/ticker/blob/main/docs/software/file_organization.png), though it will likely be missing the `.cache`, `__pycache__`, and `logs/cronlog` files/folders in the screenshot.

 2. Change the programmable realtime unit (PRU) mode in the PocketBeagle from RPROC to UIO to run the LED matrix.
 This can be done via the Cloud9 terminal: